ifelipeagudelo/sitecore-ideas/README.md

 The repo is currently setup in different branches merged into the master:
 - `feature` also known as `beta` - This is where the latest changes and files are, but you may also experience some issues with stability/crashes.
 - `master` also known as `stable` - All the features are merged here and should be stable on this branch, and is generally well tested.

+## Feature Format

+Each `feature` is stored in a different folder, and the code example is in a new folder based on the Post Date.